 The meaningful involvement of PLHIV and affected communities in service delivery contributes powerfully to the HIV response by supporting people to draw on their own experiences to increase the effectiveness and appropriateness of services.
 PLHIV participation in all aspects of HIV programs is critical to ensure that services are designed and implemented to meet client needs.

-Effective and meaningful adolescent involvement in service delivery requires commitment from every member of the multidisciplinary care team.
+Two important mechanisms to formally involve adolescent clients in service planning, implementation, and evaluation are: Effective and meaningful adolescent involvement in service delivery requires commitment from every member of the multidisciplinary care team.